It is always the right time to recognize and thank someone for doing a great job.

 Cheers for the 6th Annual Seattle AWIS Banquet and Awards Presentations!

-It was an evening of celebration and acknowledgement of the amazing women receiving the 2018 Seattle AWIS awards.
-With more than 115 attendees, there were standing ovations and rounds of applause showing support not only for the award winners and undergraduate scholarship recipients but for all women in science, technology, engineering and math (STEM).
+June 14, 2018 was an evening of celebration and acknowledgement of the amazing women receiving the 2018 Seattle AWIS awards.
+With more than 115 attendees at the UW Center for Urban Horticulture, there were standing ovations and rounds of applause showing support not only for the award winners and undergraduate scholarship recipients but for all women in science, technology, engineering and math (STEM).